Oshersh15/curvenet-maya-plugin/README.md

 - Stores the controlling segment ID and parameter along the segment.
 - Stores the neutral vertex offset from the sampled curve.

+### Curve-Driven Deformation

+- Captures neutral and posed sampled profile-curve positions.
+- Maintains a fixed neutral sample count during posing.
+- Interpolates curve displacement using each vertex binding parameter.
+- Applies deformation only to vertices influenced by the CutPath.

 ---

 ## Technologies